Level-5 Osaka Office: Red Ash

 Red Ash: The Indelible Legend (Note: Known in Japanese as Red Ash: The Witch of Mech-Armor Castle CalCannon (RED ASH機鎧城カルカノンの魔女, Reddo Asshu Kiganjō KaruKanon no Majo)) was announced as a spiritual successor to the Mega Man Legends series.
 Also funded via Kickstarter, the campaign ended with $519,999, well short of its $800,000 goal.
 It was later announced on July 30, 2015 that Chinese publisher Fuze would finance the game.

 The campaign for Red Ash was heavily criticized by game journalists and fans alike, describing it as rushed and poorly planned.

 A CGI short titled Red Ash: -Gearworld-, originally known as Red Ash: -Magicicada-, was funded by a separate Kickstarter campaign handled by Studio 4°C, that was released to coincide with the game.
 The short was released in March 2017 as part of the Young Animator Training Project's Anime Mirai 2017 project.

-As of 2025, there have been no updates on Red Ash, and the project is presumed to be cancelled.
+Red Ash was ultimately never released before Comcept's closure; its status is unknown.